neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 .. tip::

-	You can use the ``flow3:routing:list`` command to list all routes which are currently active:
+	You can use the ``flow:routing:list`` command to list all routes which are currently active:

 	.. code-block:: bash

-		$ ./flow3 routing:list
+		$ ./flow routing:list

 		Currently registered routes:
 		typo3/login(/{@action}.{@format})         TYPO3 :: Authentication